Jarek Kupsc

-Jarosław "Jarek" Kupść (born December 26, 1966) is a Polish-American film director and screen writer.
+Jarosław "Jarek" Kupść (born December 26, 1966) is a Polish-American film director, screen writer, and actor.

 Early life and education

 He started shooting films at the age of sixteen in his native Poland.
 In 1985, he left Poland for Greece, where he studied Byzantine icon painting and worked as a freelance cartoonist.
 He emigrated to the United States in 1987 and became a naturalized citizen in 1992.
-He graduated from San Francisco State University in 1995 with a degree in writing/directing, while carrying on a career as a graphic artist.
+He graduated from San Francisco State University in 1995 with a degree in writing/directing, while also pursuing a career as a graphic artist.
 In 1998, Kupść wrote and illustrated a film history book, The History of Cinema for Beginners.